... it is about Fellowship...

 ... it is about being a member of God's Family.

 No matter where you are on your faith journey, you are welcome to serve, fellowship, worship and become part of God's family.

 Is Grosse Pointe Congregational the kind of church you can get involved in?
-We would love to have you visit and find out!

 We are from all walks of life and from many parts of the journey.
 Our common faith brings us together to share and care for each other.

 Outreach for May 2016

 Our Outreach gifts this month will support Kids on the Go, a pediatric nonprofit summer program that provides free physical, occupational and speech therapy for children (ages 3 - 12) with medical diagnosis’s that include down’s syndrome, autism, fragile X syndrome, developmental delays, apraxia, hydrocephalous and cerebral palsy.
 These children have the opportunity to extend their learning beyond the school year, in a fun and therapeutic setting, thus maintaining their skills through the summer.
 Over almost 3 months of summer without therapy, newly learned words slip away, the thrill of catching a ball is lost, the triumph of drawing a picture fades and the ability to socialize and make friends with classmates dwindles.
 The continuity Kids on the Go provides is critical to sustained development.

 Kids on the Go has assisted over 1000 families over 18 years.
 Most programs are held at Assumption Cultural Center and serve special needs children from the Grosse Pointes, St. Clair Shores and Harper Woods